Welcome to Valley View Middle School, we are looking forward to a fabulous school year.

-7th Grade Orientation Monday, April 15 at 7 p.m.
-Families of incoming 7th graders are invited to come learn about our campus, staff, and curricculum.
-Click here to view the power point presentation that will be shown that evening.
+Families of incoming 7th graders are invited to learn about our campus, staff, and curricculum.
+Click here to view the Powerpoint presentation that was shown the evening of April 15, 2013.

 College Success Foundation - College Bound Scholarship guides low-income 7th and 8th graders on the path to a college education by offering the promise of tuition when the student reaches college age if the student keeps up his or her grades and stays crime-free.
 The College Success Foundation, in partnership with the state of Washington, the Higher Education Coordinating Board (HECB), and the Bill & Melinda Gates Foundation, actively works with students and families throughout the state to get them to sign up and provide college readiness support in selected school districts.

 This Website is a great resource for families who would like information on upcoming college needs.

 Valley View Middle School and its parent club are excited to support